nsryan2/example-temp/README.md

 # Purpose of this Repository:
-This repository is intended as a template to standardize and ease the initialization process for Technical Reports.
+This repository is intended as a template to standardize and ease the initialization process for Technical Reports from members of the Advanced Reactors and Fuel Cycles group at the University of Illinois at Urbana-Champaign.
+While this version of the template is geared towards an ARFC Member's report, it can be adapted to any individual's needs.

 # How to Use this Template: